Home/Fish/Smoked Ling

 Smoked Ling Stuffed Bell Peppers

-Colorful bell peppers stuffed with a savory mixture of smoked ling, rice, and spices, baked to perfection.
+Colorful bell peppers stuffed with a mixture of smoked ling, brown rice, and spices, baked until tender.

 Ingredients